Olivia de Havilland: Relationships

 Although known as one of Hollywood's most exciting on-screen couples, de Havilland and Errol Flynn were never involved in a romantic relationship.
 Upon first meeting her at Warner Bros. in August 1935, 26-year-old Flynn was drawn to the 19-year-old actress with "warm brown eyes" and "extraordinary charm".
-In turn, de Havilland fell in love with him, but kept her feelings inside.
+In turn, de Havilland fell in love with him, but kept her feelings to herself.
 Flynn later wrote, "By the time we made The Charge of the Light Brigade, I was sure that I was in love with her."
 Flynn finally professed his love on March 12, 1937, at the coronation ball for King George VI at the Ambassador Hotel in Los Angeles, where they slow danced together to "Sweet Leilani" at the hotel's Coconut Grove nightclub.
 "I was deeply affected by him," she later remembered, "It was impossible for me not to be."
 The evening ended on a sobering note, however, with de Havilland insisting that despite his separation from his wife Lili Damita, he needed to divorce her before their relationship could proceed.
 Flynn re-united with his wife later that year, and de Havilland never acted on her feelings for Flynn.

 In July 1938, de Havilland began dating business tycoon, aviator, and filmmaker Howard Hughes, who had just completed his record-setting flight around the world in 91 hours.
 In addition to escorting her about town, he gave the actress her first flying lessons.
 She later said, "He was a rather shy man ... and yet, in a whole community where the men every day played heroes on the screen and didn't do anything heroic in life, here was this man who was a real hero."

 In December 1939, she began a romantic relationship with actor James Stewart.
 At the request of Irene Mayer Selznick, the actor's agent asked Stewart to escort de Havilland to the New York premiere of Gone with the Wind at the Astor Theater on December 19, 1939.
-Over the next few days, Stewart took her to the theatre several times and to the 21 Club.
+Over the next few days, Stewart took her to the theater several times and to the 21 Club.
 They continued to see each other back in Los Angeles, where Stewart provided occasional flying lessons and romance.
 According to de Havilland, Stewart proposed marriage to her in 1940, but she felt that he was not ready to settle down.
 Their relationship ended in late 1941 when de Havilland began a romantic relationship with film director John Huston while making In This Our Life.
-"John was a very great love of mine", she would later admit, "He was a man I wanted to marry."
+"John was a very great love of mine", she later said, "He was a man I wanted to marry."